 It is wild mushroom picking season in Oregon but before heading out to forage, take a moment to learn some nitty-gritty details that will make the experience more enjoyable.

-You don’t need a permit to harvest, transport or process less than a gallon of mushrooms if you collect them on lands managed by BLM or Oregon State.
+You don’t need a permit to harvest, transport or process less than a gallon of mushrooms if you collect them on lands managed by the Bureau of Land Management (BLM).
 In this case, the mushrooms should only be for personal consumption and should not be sold, given away or even bartered.
 If you intend to harvest more than one gallon you must obtain either a "Recreational Use" or "Commercial Use" permits.
 To find out the regulations for mushroom picking affecting the area where you would like to harvest, contact the agency office nearest this area.

 The rule of one gallon or less for your personal consumption is valid for Siuslaw National Forest.
 If collecting more than a gallon - even if only for personal use - a permit is required.